 With a PPO plan, you pay less for health care services when you use providers included in your plan’s network.
 You will pay more if you use doctors, hospitals, and other providers outside of the plan’s network.

 Medicare Part D & prescription drug coverage

 Part D plans are the part of Medicare that provides coverage for prescription drugs.
 Before you can sign up for a Part D plan, you need to be enrolled in Part A and/or Part B. Signing up for Part D coverage is optional, but if you don’t sign up during your eligibility period, or you don’t already have full coverage, you may have to pay permanent late enrollment penalties if you choose to sign up later.
 Even if you aren’t currently taking any drugs, we recommend signing up for a Part D plan within your IEP to avoid future penalties.
-You can use our free initial enrollment period finder tool to identify your unique 7-month eligibility period.

 If you’re enrolled in Parts A and/or B, you can get drug coverage through a stand-alone Part D plan.
 If you have a Medicare Advantage plan, drug coverage is almost always included (plans with drug coverage included are typically abbreviated as MAPD).
 Keep in mind that every Prescription Drug Plan has its own list of covered drugs.
 Also known as a “formulary”, this list of covered drugs is different on each plan.
 Your plan’s formulary may also change at any time.
 If this happens, you will get a notice from your plan provider.